sirkapil/nehu/pages/birthday.md

 ![photo](../uploads/user/cake.jpg "ye cake to mai kha gya 😋")

 I hope you liked the cake.
 I have to arrange it and other things right now in this night.
 All could be possible as mama and mami aren’t at home, gone to nansar.
-Thanks to them and this city where shops are open till midnight.🙌
+Thanks to them and this city where shops are open till midnight. 🙌

-Anyways , I’ll not be able to bother you at 12 AM or even that day with calls or messages.
-So I’m leaving a voice message for you. you can hear it here at this URL : [https://neha.netlify.com/birthday.mp3](https://neha.netlify.com/birthday.mp3)

 Also, I hope you’ll be having an amazing day.
 I wish you’ll get so many gifts🎁 , wishes and everyone's blessings on this beautiful day🎈